 - End with a specific and compelling example of how this capital project benefits society and, in turn, supports your organization's business goals.

-Strategic Capital Facility Planning Leads to Better Long-Term Investments in Capital Budget Projects
+Strategic Planning Leads to Better Long-Term Investments in Capital Projects

-Financial analysis plays a crucial role in the success of any facility capital project.
+Financial analysis is crucial to the success of any facility capital project.
 As facility managers, using the proper metrics and economic terms to secure funding for your projects is essential.

 Use economic models to justify financing for facility projects and present them to financial stakeholders.
 Don't let a lack of financial knowledge hold you back from achieving facility goals.